Home > dotNetRDF Home

 Toolkit for Users

-Our Tools package of standalone tools can be obtained as a ZIP by going to Download dotNetRDF Toolkit for Windows or you can get a Windows installer by going to Download dotNetRDF Toolkit Installer
+Our Tools package of standalone tools can be obtained as either a ZIP or a Windows installer from our CodePlex Project Page.

 This includes things like our Notepad replacement rdfEditor for editing RDF and SPARQL and Store Manager a GUI tool for working with various Triple Stores.

 The Toolkit requires Windows and the .Net Framework 4.0 Full